 Completed in April this year, the new building contains band rehearsal/workshop rooms, recording studios, MIDI studio, individual and small group practice rooms, and large teaching spaces.
 This allows students to develop into such areas as recording, MIDI technology, band management and jingle and film score writing.

 Ten Whitireia dance students have been chosen to perform in Kuala Lumpur in May.
 They are (back row) Ngapoko Karati, Thomas Kiwi, Trayna Teneti (non-travelling reserve), Kahikatoa Matea, Ioane Leota, Trudie Reive, Fiona Collins and John Taufao (front row) Nga Rota, Vailoa Morelli and faculty member Neil Ieremia.
 The company will perform at the Hilton Hotel during the New Zealand Food Fair.
 The group performed there last year at an Education Conference.
 Such was the popularity of the dance company, tutor Gaylene Sciascia has been told the manager of the Hilton said "no Whitireia, no food fair."

-The dancers have a tought schedule, with two performances per night, day shows at Malaysian educational facilities, the possibility of promotional work for Tradenz, who helped organise the Food Fair and midnight jazz/funk contemporary shows at the Hilton nightclub.
+The dancers have a tough schedule, with two performances per night, day shows at Malaysian educational facilities, the possibility of promotional work for Tradenz, who helped organise the Food Fair and midnight jazz/funk contemporary shows at the Hilton nightclub.
 "While we are away, the rest of the students and Te Taumata members will be performing at the Beacons of Hope concert in Wellington.
-About 10,000 people are expected to attend so it's a big engagement for the students." says Ms Sciascia.
+About 10,000 people are expected to attend so it's a big engagement for the students," says Ms Sciascia.